-- 1. Water management: South Africa's water conservation issues may be resolved by adopting Australia's cutting-edge irrigation methods and regulations, such as drip irrigation and rainwater harvesting. - 2.
-Indigenous plant use and conservation: Using South Africa's indigenous flora more and having nurseries dedicated to producing these plants for a variety of uses such as restoration.
+- 1. Water management: South Africa's water conservation issues may be resolved by adopting Australia's cuttingedge irrigation methods and regulations, such as drip irrigation and rainwater harvesting. - 2.
+Indigenous plant use and conservation: Using South Africa's indigenous

 The following day was an exciting visit to Movie World.
-Located on the Gold Coast, this popular theme park gave me "the magic of Hollywood" to life through its thrilling rides, live shows, and character meet-andgreets.
+Located on the Gold Coast, this popular theme park gave me "the magic of Hollywood" to life through its thrilling rides, live shows, and character meet-and-greets.
 I got the opportunity to ride a range of exciting rides, from adrenaline-pumping roller coasters, that were scary yet enjoyable experiences for me.